CU-DBMI/set-website/_posts/2023-09-08-Python-Packaging-as-Publishing.md

 {% include figure.html image="images/python-packaging-to-audience.png" caption="Image showing code undergoing packaging to achieve understanding, trust, and connection for an audience."  %}
 {:.center}

 These can be thought of metaphors when it comes to packaging in Python.
-Following good packaging practices increases development velocity, maintainability of software through understandability, trustworthiness of the content, and connection to other projects.
+Just like books, software can sometimes have a [code smells](https://en.wikipedia.org/wiki/Code_smell) we want to avoid.
+Following good packaging practices helps to avoid unwanted code smells while increasing development velocity, maintainability of software through understandability, trustworthiness of the content, and connection to other projects.

-It can also work just as well for [inner source](https://en.wikipedia.org/wiki/Inner_source) collaboration (private or proprietary development within organizations).
+Note: these techniques can also work just as well for [inner source](https://en.wikipedia.org/wiki/Inner_source) collaboration (private or proprietary development within organizations)!
+Don't hesitate to use these on projects which may not be public facing in order to make development and maintenance easier (if only for you).

 > ℹ️ __"Wait, what are Python packages?"__
 >